 In short, a filling breakfast should begin with high-quality, dense foods.
 Have you ever had a bowl of cereal and milk?
 Likely the cereal was something light such as Cheerios, and if you are like most adults, you are probably drinking skim milk or 1 percent milk.
 Without fat or protein you are left hungry a few hours later – or maybe even within the hour.
 I’m not here to bash milk or whole grain cereals – I still like and enjoy both – I just know that meal will not keep me full for very long and it’s better as a light snack.

 This post will share filling breakfast ideas that can be molded into any lifestyle.
 While I now work from a home office and can prepare food that doesn’t need to be packed, I also have friends who work in offices and prefer to make and eat breakfast at home.
 Also, depending on my schedule I still like to have “grab and go” options available.

 We’ve all heard about the importance of eating breakfast, and most intriguing to me is that “eating a good breakfast actually helps you eat fewer calories over the course of the day,” according to an article on WebMD.
-Elaine Magee, RD, suggests striving for breakfast combinations filled with fiber, protein and fruit — that are also low in fat and sugar.
+In this article, Elaine Magee, RD, suggests striving for breakfast combinations filled with fiber, protein and fruit.
+The fiber, protein and fruits selected should be low in fat and sugar.
 No matter what I try to tell myself, that cheese danish from Starbucks is never a good idea!

-What are your “go to” filling breakfast staples?
+What are your “go to” filling breakfast ideas?